-Family Support and Strengthening Networks have emerged organically across the country in cities, counties, and states.
+Family Resource Center Networks have emerged organically across the country in cities, counties, and states.
 They connect, organize, and support programs working with families.
-These Networks consist of two or more Family Resource Centers or Family Strengthening organizations working together to ensure coordinated quality support for families.
+These Networks consist of two or more Family Strengthening organizations, including Family Resource Centers, working together to ensure coordinated quality support for families.

 The Networks serve as the backbone entity to leverage and coordinate the collective impact of their members.
 They create opportunities for service providers to meet formally and informally, exchange information, make connections, develop relationships, build capacity, and address challenges that no one organization could on its own.

-This document developed by Casey Family Programs summarizes research on Family Resource Centers and Family Support and Strengthening Networks in relation to other Family Support services.
+This document developed by Casey Family Programs summarizes research on Family Resource Centers and Family Resource Center Networks in relation to other Family Support services.

 The National Family Support Network has developed two tools to support Network development.
 Each of these continua highlights resources available through the NFSN, such as technical assistance and facilitation, to support movement along them.